NYC Women’s Fund FAQ

 Do I need a Fiscal Sponsor to apply?

 No. Applicants do not need to have a Fiscal Sponsor for their project.
-If you project already has a Fiscal Sponsor and you wish to include this organization in the funding process, you may.
+If your project already has a Fiscal Sponsor and you wish to include this organization in the funding process, you may.

 I am working on more than one project, can I apply in multiple categories?

-No. Applicants can apply in only one category with one project.
+No. Applicants can apply in only one category, with one project.

 Can artists apply as a team for the project?